-Advice for patients with an Emerade 150 microgram auto-injector.
+Advice for patients with an Emerade 300 microgram auto-injector.

-- Contact your doctor now to get a replacement for you or your child's 150 microgram Emerade auto-injector(s) - also referred to as pen. - Once you have a replacement pen, return the Emerade 150 microgram pen(s) to a pharmacy, even if they are still in date
+- Contact your doctor (via telephone, where appropriate) now to get replacements for you or your child's 300 microgram Emerade auto-injector(s) also referred to as Emerade pen(s). - Once you have two replacement pens in a different brand, return your Emerade 300 microgram pen(s) to a pharmacy, even if they are still in date this should not require someone who is selfisolating to leave their home and pens can be returned at a later date.

-According to our records, you or your child has been prescribed an Emerade 150 microgram auto-injector (adrenaline pen).
+According to our records, you or your child has been prescribed Emerade 300 microgram auto-injector (Emerade pen).
 The UK's regulator of medicines (Medicines & Healthcare products Regulatory Agency [MHRA]) has received updated information from the company that makes Emerade pens about the defect previously reported by the MHRA.
 The defect means some pens may fail to activate and therefore will not inject adrenaline.
 Recent results from tests on unused pens returned by patients indicate that approximately 13% of pens (13 in 100) need higher than normal force to activate.
 This implies a higher risk of failure to activate than was previously estimated.
 The earlier tests were conducted on pens that had not been carried by patients but had been stored in the manufacturing facility.